PanoPepino/digital_presenter/docs/installation.rst

 .. code-block:: bash

-   pip show manim_beanim
+   pip show manim_digital_presenter

 .. note::

-   While the name of the repository remains as **Beanim**, note that the package you are installing will be called **manim_beanim**.
+   While the name of the repository remains as **Digital Presenter**, note that the package you are installing will be called **manim_digital_presenter**.
 This will group all your manim packages and addons in appropiate alphabetic order when using pip show.